Dwelling Insurance: What to Know

-Other parts of a standard homeowners insurance policy
+Other parts of a standard policy

 To get a better sense of where dwelling insurance fits into your overall homeowners policy, it’s important to know the specific coverages that your home policy contains.
-Most homeowners policies are broken down into six specific coverage types:
+Most home policies are broken down into six specific coverage types:

 - Coverage A: Dwelling